 Somerville Public Schools Preschool programs

-Somerville Public Schools offers a variety of tuition-free preschool programs to meet the needs of all students: Preschool (SMILE), Early Childhood Intervention Program (ECIP), AIM (Adapt, Include, Motivate).
+Somerville Public Schools offers a variety of tuition-free preschool programs to meet the needs of all students: Prekindergarten, Early Childhood Intervention Program (ECIP), and AIM (Adapt, Include, Motivate).

-SMILE classrooms are open to four-year-old children who are in their year before kindergarten.
+Prekindergarten classrooms are open to four-year-old children who are in their year before kindergarten.
 The school day runs from 8:45 a.m. until 1:45 p.m. and includes universal free breakfast and lunch for all children.
-Enrollment in SMILE is based on a lottery system.
-Smile classrooms are located throughout the city in the following schools: Michael E. Capuano Early Childhood Center, Argenziano School, West Somerville Neighborhood School, Winter Hill Community Innovation School, Kennedy School, and Arthur D. Healey School.
+Enrollment in prekindergarten is based on a lottery system.
+Classrooms are located throughout the city in the following schools: Michael E. Capuano Early Childhood Center, Albert F. Argenziano School, Arthur D. Healey School, East Somerville Community School, John F. Kennedy School, West Somerville Neighborhood School, and Winter Hill Community Innovation School.

 Early Childhood Intervention Program (ECIP)

-The Early Childhood Integrated Preschool Program (ECIP) is an inclusive, multi-sensory program.
+The Early Childhood Intervention Program (ECIP) is an inclusive, multi-sensory program.
 The ECIP program is designed to meet the needs of children ages 3-5 that have been identified in need of specially designed instruction due to a disability.
-The Integrated Preschool Program includes peer partners from the community to serve as typically developing peers.
+ECIP includes peer partners from the community to serve as community peers.
 Students with and without disabilities benefit from this philosophy, as the classes provide a rich, language-based curriculum with a multisensory, developmental approach to teaching.
 Peers being considered for admission must be three years old and screened.
 Classrooms are located at the Capuano Early Education Center.
-Read the 2022 slideshow presentation about the ECIP Program.
+Visit the ECIP informational page to learn more.

 Adapt, Include, Motivate (AIM) classrooms are at the Capuano Early Childhood Center for students needing specially designed instruction on the autism spectrum.